 Smite: Find a different guide.

 I usually go to the lane with a Regrowth Pendant and Health Potion because it gives you tremendous staying power til level 6 when you can go buy and start using your ulti to hold the lane.
-Cloth Armor + 5 Health Potion or Boots of Speed + 3 Health Potion are also strong starts.
+Cloth Armor + 5 Health Potion or Boots + 3 Health Potion are also strong starts.
 Sapphire Crystal + 2 Health Potion is also good but I would probably only chose this if I was laning with a healing support champ such as Alistar, Sona, Soraka, etc.

 Save up 1260 gold to rush a Sheen to add tons of damage to Bladesurge and make it very easy to last hit.